USCiLab/cereal/_includes/serialization_archives.markdown

 archives that have had data inserted into objects.
 You can still hand edit values in objects, but you cannot append or deduct data from them.

+<span class="label label-warning">Important!</span>
-Please note that at this time cereal requires that the ordering of information in the JSON archive match what is expected in the serialization functions.
-You may add data to arrays, but you cannot change the order of objects.
+At this time cereal requires that the ordering of information in the XML archive match what is expected in the serialization functions.
+You may add data to dynamically sized arrays, but you cannot change the order of objects.

 ### Binary output